itamarst/crochet/docs/api.rst

   ``Deferred``.
 Many, but not all, ``Deferred`` results returned from Twisted allow the underlying operation to be canceled.
 In any case this should be considered a best effort cancellation.

+There are also some more specialized methods:

+* ``original_failure()`` returns the underlying Twisted `Failure`_ object if
+  your result was a raised exception, allowing you to print the original traceback that caused the exception.
+This is necessary because the default exception you will see raised from ``EventualResult.wait()`` won't include the stack from the underlying Twisted code where the exception originated.
 * ``stash()``: Sometimes you want to store the ``EventualResult`` in memory for later retrieval.
 This is specifically useful when you want to store a reference to the ``EventualResult`` in a web session like Flask's (see the